armadaproject/armada/cmd/regatta/README.md

 ### Run Regatta

-Validates the scenario file, installs 300 kwok nodes on each cluster, tests the cluster for readiness, submits jobs, and writes a json report.
+Validates the scenario file, installs 300 virtual gpu nodes on cluster 1, 200 virtual cpu nodes on cluster 2, tests the clusters for readiness, submits jobs, and writes a json report.

 While regatta is running, you can view queue metrics on [prometheus](http://localhost:9090/) and use this PromQL (`sum by (cluster) (armada_queue_leased_pod_count{phase="Running"})`).